d4rkiZ/CheckDisableFunc.py/README.md

 7. Choose a function by entering the corresponding number.
 8. The script will suggest the PHP file to use for the selected function.

 Note: This script assumes you have access to the PHP info page, which should display the disable_functions configuration.
 In case you don't have direct access to the PHP info page, an alternative approach is to upload a PHP file that contains the phpinfo() function and then access that file through a web browser.
-This will provide the necessary information for the script to analyze and determine the disabled functions. [<?php phpinfo()
+This will provide the necessary information for the script to analyze and determine the disabled functions.
-?>]
+""<?php
+phpinfo()
+?>""

 ## Contributing